imazen/resizer/BuilderExtensions.md

 All extensions to the resizing process derive from the `BuilderExtension` base class, which in turn derives from `AbstractImageProcessor`.
-The `AbtractImageProcessor` class serves two purposes:
+The `AbstractImageProcessor` class serves two purposes:

  1. It defines 53 virtual methods which indvidual extensions can override as needed.
 9 of these methods are for acquiring or beginning the overall